palmerabollo/facebook-group-crawler/README.md

 ==

 Hacky crawler to get and analyze information from Facebook Groups using Facebook Graph API.

-Note: Graph API no longer provide access to private groups.
+**Note: This module no longer works since Facebook Graph API no longer provides access to private groups**

 Crawler
 --